Our PAWsome community of Puppy Raisers support our pups in their initial stages of training

 What kind of people make ideal Puppy Raisers?

-Retired people and families with children generally make good Puppy Raisers, but anyone can apply, and having pets doesn’t necessarily exclude people.
+Anyone who loves dogs and wants to make a difference to someone's life!
+Our community of Puppy Raisers includes those working full-time, part-time, hybrid or remotely, retired people, families with children and other animals.
 The important thing is that the person is able to spend time caring for and teaching the puppy.

 What is the application process?